mongodb/specifications/source/retryable-writes/retryable-writes.rst

 obtain a command result (e.g. network error after a replica set failover).
 This specification will outline how an API for retryable write operations will be implemented in drivers.
-The specification will define an option to enable retryable writes when constructing a client session and describe how a transaction ID will be provided to write commands executed within that client session.
+The specification will define an option to enable retryable writes for an application and describe how a transaction ID will be provided to write commands executed therein.

 META
 ====